12

 If you or someone you love is struggling with Xanax abuse, it’s important to get help as soon as possible.
 Benzodiazepines can be highly addictive and can cause serious side effects or even death if used improperly.
 It is critical to seek professional assistance from a doctor or treatment center in order to safely treat the condition and avoid any long-term harm.
 With the right treatment plan, recovery is possible, and you can get back on the path to living a healthy life.

-If you or someone you know is struggling with abusing Xanax bars or another benzodiazepine, don’t wait any longer to seek help.
-Make an appointment with New Life House today and take the necessary steps towards a healthier, happier life.
+Get in touch with New Life House today and take the necessary steps towards a healthier, happier life.
 Our team of experts can help you create an individualized treatment plan that meets your needs and provides the tools you need to achieve long-term sobriety.
 Our Los Angeles sober living program works closely with outpatient treatment centers.
 Not only this, but we provide a safe and structured living environment centered around 12-step recovery and peer accountability.
 New Life has over 35 years of experience helping young adults find long-term recovery from a myriad of substances, benzodiazepines being common.
 We are here for you every step of the way and will do our best to ensure your success in recovery.
 Contact us today!

-Last Updated on February 19, 2024
+Last Updated on September 12, 2024

 Form